 One of the most important things, within marketing, is Sales – it has always been sales.

-It can seem like such an intimidating task, converting an audience into visitors and leads and in turn, turning those into sales.
+It can seem like such a tough task.
+Converting an audience into visitors and leads and in turn, turning those into sales.
 Launching a lead nurturing campaign can be very tough, let alone nurturing a successful one.

-Data, process and automation can result in the project goal rapidly spiralling out of control.
-Making sure not only you and your team are set up for the worst possible situation is in fact, the best form of preparation.
+Data, process and automation can result in the project goal rapidly going out of control.
+Making sure not only you and your team are set up for the worst possible situation is in fact, the best form of prep.

 So, you have now launched an inbound campaign!
-Through activity and journeys, leads have started to be generated but, once they are leads, they need to continue to be so.
+Through activity and journeys, leads have started to be built but, once they are leads, they need to continue to be so.
 You do not want them unsubscribing and/or becoming inactive.
-Either one of these outcomes is effectively a missed opportunity and you want to try to avoid those “wasted” sales as much as possible.
-These leads need to be nurtured with appropriate and meaningful content and you need to make sure that each lead is not forgotten and no content (big or small) is being wasted.
+Either one of these outcomes is then a missed opportunity.
+You want to try to avoid those “wasted” sales as much as possible.
+These leads need to be nurtured with appropriate and meaningful content.
+You need to make sure that each lead is not forgotten and no content (big or small) is being wasted.

 Marketing automation is one of the most successful components of any successful lead nurturing program, to help qualify more leads, faster.
 Lead nurturing is essential to increase revenue and overall business growth.